 About the Artist

-Weaving local field recordings, environmental studies, sound art, community story gathering, ritual, and channeled sound, Zaneta creates experiences of deep communion with the more than human world.
-Experiences that evolve into deeper explorations of ecological belonging and personal stewardship through ongoing community exchanges between land and people.
+Drawing from the work of their lola sa tuhód (great-grandmother) as a hilot healer in Iloilo, Philippines, and her multi-modal ways of communing with the land, Zaneta weaves local field recordings, environmental studies, activism, sound art, community art and story gathering, painting, ritual, and vocal channeling, to create experiences of deep communion with the more-than-human world.
+Experiences that build conscious connection to local lands and wildlife, and support personal stewardship through ongoing community exchanges between land and people.

 Their work also examines how listening and sounding, as inherently relational and reciprocal experiences, are essential eco-social practices that not only raise awareness of our close connections to non-human kin, but cultivate a unique sense of empathy and interconnectedness that is foundational to stewardship, and ultimately plays a vital role in environmental futures.